 - 1 yellow onion, peeled and thinly sliced

 - 1 (28-ounce) can whole peeled tomatoes, San Marzano variety is great here

 - 2 cups low sodium vegetable broth

 - ¼ to ½ cup creme fraiche or heavy cream, depending on how creamy you want things

 - Basil oil

 - Balsamic or balsamic reduction

 - Cook onion, stirring often, until softened, about 5 minutes.
 Add garlic, stir, and cook one minute.

 - Stir in basil, salt, and black pepper.

 - Add tomatoes and broth, stir, bring to a boil, then reduce the heat (to about medium-low heat) to a simmer.
-Cover ajar and cook 10 minutes.
+Cover with lid slightly ajar and cook 10 minutes.